|

 Our court shall be a little Academe,

 Still and contemplative in living art.
-Love's Labour's Lost |

 It is not the purpose of this site to evaluate evidence for any other candidate, including the man from Stratford-on-Avon.
 I give only a brief synopsis of my opinion regarding some of them.
-Many web sites and books [1], discuss the pros and cons of one or several candidates, and all I mean here is to present some of the evidence that points to the earl of Derby as responsible for the plays.
+Many web sites and books [1], discuss the pros and cons of one or several candidates, and all I mean here is to present some of the evidence that points to the earl of Derby as responsible for the works.
 This site is for those who are already looking for a different author.
 I have no desire to "preach to the converted", as I know how wearisome it can be to read theory after theory of the authorship question as the writers continually contrast their theories with the same arguments against the man from Stratford.

 The weight of this evidence allows us to form some idea of the origin of the works.
 A tentative hypothesis is proposed that is intended to satisfy all available evidence.
 The solution is by no means proven, although ultimately it may be proven or disproven should more evidence emerge.
 And I confess to optimism—I believe that more and substantially convincing evidence will emerge.
+[2].

 Note: To avoid confusion, I will use the name "Shake-speare", when referring to the author of the plays and poems generally recognized as by Shakespeare.
 (The hyphenated form of a name was typically used to denote a pseudonym, and contemporaneous references to the author of the plays often used the hyphenated "Shake-speare".)
 When I refer specifically to the man from Stratford-on-Avon, I'll use the spelling "Shakspur", one of the many spellings of his name at the time.
 I chose this spelling rather than, for example Shakspere, for more clear contrast with Shake-speare.
 The terms "Stratfordian" and "orthodox" refer to those who believe Shakspur wrote the plays, and "anti-Stratfordian" refers to those who do not.